KG-13: Internal Description

 The KG-13 employed "FLYBALL" modules.
 These were modules made of discrete components set up as logic element circuit groups such as NAND gates, NOR gates, XOR gates, flip flops, monostables, multivibrators, etc. Once tested, the modules were potted in a compound whose colour indicated their function.
 The coloured potting compound was extremely hard and any attempt to penetrate it resulted in damage to the internal circuitry.

 In a KG-13, the following colours are confirmed: Pink, Yellow, Green, Blue, Red, Orange and Black.
 Purple and Brown modules were probably used but those colours are unconfirmed as of this time.
 Yellow modules were single transistor emitter follower clock drivers.
 Pink modules were two transistor shift register flip flops.
 Each yellow module drove nine pink ones.
 A two transistor multivibrator module drove the audio alarm thru an amplifier.
 Two transistor monostables were also used.
 NAND and NOR modules were built from a single transistor and XOR modules were built from two transistors.
 Failures usually occurred in the power supplies, buffers, and synchronizers though most problems were quickly resolved.
 When new, there was a high frequency of failures due to cold solder joints.

 One board in the KG-13 had a black module which was a noise generator containing a Zener diode noise source.
 This was the only classified module because the noise was used to randomize the key stream on startup.
-The circuitry inside the module then used the koken chain shift registers to create an pseudo random key stream.
+The circuitry inside the module then used the koken chain shift registers to create a pseudo random key stream.
 That was why there was no problem in restarting the KG-13 with the same card.
 The noise source ensured that the chances of duplicating the start point was negligible.